• Home

 What causes cardiomyopathy?

-There are many causes of cardiomyopathy; however, in older cats thyroid disease(hyperthyroidism) commonly causes cardiomyopathy.
+There are many causes of cardiomyopathy, but most types of cardiomyopathy are primary, meaning that there is no underlying cause.
+For example, HCM (hypertrophic cardiomyopathy) is one of the most common diseases of cats and there is no underlying cause other than genetics.
+However, in older cats, thyroid disease (hyperthyroidism) can also commonly cause cardiomyopathy.
 Other causes include a rare cause is dietary deficiency of taurine, an essential nutrient.
 This is not seen in cats fed a commercial cat food since all of these are supplemented with taurine nowadays.

 How is cardiomyopathy treated?

-In cases where an underlying cause of the heart disease is found, then treatment of this condition may result in improvement or reversal of the heart disease.Hyperthyroidism is the most treatable cause of cardiomyopathy since complete resolution of the heart disease is possible if diagnosed and treated early.
-In cases where no cause is identified (referred to as idiopathic cardiomyopathy) and in cases where disease remains following treatment for an underlying cause then medication may be needed.
+In cases where an underlying cause of the heart disease is found, then treatment of this condition may result in improvement or reversal of the heart disease.
+Hyperthyroidism is the most treatable cause of cardiomyopathy since complete resolution of the heart disease is possible if diagnosed and treated early.
+In cases where no cause is identified (referred to as idiopathic cardiomyopathy) and in cases where disease remains following treatment for an underlying cause, then medication may be needed.

 Treatment varies according to each case but may include: